“I really wanted to study at Hyper Island. I was prepared to move to do that.”

 Hi, I’m Teia.
 I’m from Sao Paulo, Brazil and I’m 25.
 I moved to Stockholm last Summer to join Hyper Island.
 It was my first time ever in Sweden, but I had traveled through Europe before and really liked it!

 What kind of education did you have before Hyper Island?

 I studied a Bachelor’s degree in Communication back in Sao Paulo.
-After that I worked for about a year and travelled for a while.
+After that, I worked for about a year and traveled for a while.
 During that time I finalized my decision to study at Hyper Island and applied.

 What got you interested in Hyper Island?

 I was actually thinking about Hyper Island for several years, as I wasn’t happy with the education I was receiving during my Bachelor’s.
 The traditional methods didn’t resonate with me, so while exploring other options I found out about Hyper Island.
 I think I had coffee with every single Brazilian that had ever studied at Hyper Island to figure out if it was the right fit for me.
 I had so many questions!
 I even asked one of the students studying at Hyper Island at that time to take a video of the facilities for me.
 He did and it was really great to get a first personal impression.